 - Type of substance used

-The best means of preventing PAWS is to not abuse substances.
-However, more realistically, one may engage in an addiction-free lifestyle–that is, do not engage with highly addictive substances.
+Abstinence is the best way to prevent protracted withdrawal symptoms.
+More realistically, individuals may engage in an addiction-free lifestyle by avoiding highly addictive substances.
 Use alcohol and marijuana responsibly, preferably under the advice of a medical professional.
-If taking a prescribed medication that may lead to dependence, use only as directed by a prescribing physician.
+Take prescribed medication as directed by a physician to limit the risk of addiction.

 How to Cope With Post-Acute Withdrawal Syndrome

-PAWS is highly unpredictable.
-The duration, type, and severity of symptoms varies by person and substance.
-The biggest challenge is getting past the discomfort and not relapsing when symptoms arise.
+Post-acute withdrawal syndrome is highly unpredictable as durations, types, and severity of symptoms vary by person and substance.
+The biggest challenge is getting past the discomfort and not relapsing if PAWS occurs.

-Self-awareness is important here.
-When the onset of symptoms becomes noticeable, even if minimally, it is time to take immediate action.
-This may include enacting coping skills, utilizing support systems, or speaking with a professional.
+When the onset of PAWS symptoms becomes noticeable, it is time to take immediate action.
+Enact coping skills, utilize support systems, or speak with a professional.
 Withdrawal symptoms will pass.
-Relapse only serves to extend the process, further making it more difficult to maintain a recovery effort.
+Relapse only extends the process, making it more challenging to maintain a recovery effort.

 The following are tips to help you better manage PAWS symptoms:

-- Practice self-care: An intentional and consistent self-care routine helps individuals remain balanced during difficult times.
-Rather than the bottom falling out when times get rough, this balance yields resilience, which keeps one on track.
+- Practice self-care: An intentional and consistent self-care routine helps individuals remain balanced during stressful times.
+Rather than the bottom falling out when times get rough, this balance yields resilience and keeps you on track.

-- Exercise regularly: Exercise is a great means of naturally flooding oneself with relaxing neurotransmitters and hormones.
-This can also enhance one’s physical health and self-esteem.
+- Exercise regularly: Physical activity naturally floods the body with relaxing neurotransmitters and hormones, helping to enhance physical health and self-esteem.

-- Start a journal: Writing one’s thoughts down is cathartic, as it adds an additional layer of processing in reflection.
-By delving deeper, one becomes more self-aware, which leads to wisdom.
+- Start a journal: Writing your thoughts down is cathartic, as it adds a layer of processing in reflection.
+Delving deeper helps you become more self-aware of your struggles with substance use.

-- Use relaxation techniques: Relaxation strategies, such as progressive muscle relaxation (PMR), activate the parasympathetic nervous systems, which calms the body.
-This lowers the stress response and allows people to retain their baseline.
+- Use relaxation techniques: Relaxation strategies, such as progressive muscle relaxation (PMR), activate the parasympathetic nervous systems and calm the body.

-- Maintain proper sleep: Proper sleep is ideal as this provides sufficient time to engage in REM sleep (the important kind) and reset the system.
-Cell rejuvenation is most significant during this time.
+- Maintain proper sleep: Proper sleep is ideal and provides sufficient time to engage in REM sleep and reset your system.
+Cell rejuvenation is most significant when recovering from PAWS.

 - Find a support group: Finding the right support group can make a significant difference.
 Here, individuals exchange stories, hold one another accountable, affirm each other, and share helpful resources.

-- Avoid caffeine: As a stimulant, caffeine agitates one’s physiology—potentially leading to a heightened stress response and difficulties relaxing.
-Minimizing or eliminating intake will further support all other relaxation strategies mentioned here and otherwise.
+- Avoid caffeine: Caffeine agitates physiology, potentially leading to a heightened stress response and difficulties relaxing.
+Minimizing or eliminating intake will further support other relaxation strategies.

-- Avoid triggering stimuli: It is helpful to avoid stressful situations, abusive people, and negativity.
+- Avoid triggering stimuli: Avoiding stressful situations, abusive people, and negativity is beneficial.

-The sooner one seeks professional help and treatment for PAWS, the better.
-Addiction disorders are pervasive and intensify over time without intervention.
-Though PAWS results from prolonged post-detox withdrawal, symptoms may lead to relapse, further feeding the addiction cycle.
+The sooner you seek professional help and treatment for post-acute withdrawal syndrome, the better.
+Addictions are pervasive and intensify over time without intervention.
+Though PAWS results from prolonged post-detox withdrawal, symptoms may lead to relapse and further feed the addiction cycle.

-Treating PAWS alone can increase the risk of relapse.
-One must focus on a concerted, ongoing holistic recovery effort.
-Given that this process can be extensive, especially at first, help from a medical professional and social support can keep a person on track.
+Focus on a concerted, ongoing holistic recovery effort.
+Given that this process can be extensive, especially at first, help from medical professionals and social support can keep you on track.
 In this case, many individuals opt for outpatient therapy, which may encompass therapy and medications to help manage adverse PAWS symptoms.

 Therapy